 Piraeus to Chania

 This ferry route is available with Minoan Lines and ANEK Superfast, and there are at least 2 ferries per day all year round.
-With conventional ferries, the journey can last up to 10 hours, but during high summer season, there are also superspeed ferry options for a 5-hour-journey to the port of Chania.
+With conventional ferries, the journey can last up to 10 hours, but during the high summer season, there are also superspeed ferry options for a 5-hour-journey to the port of Chania.

 Prices usually start at 38 Euros for a single ticket, while cabins cost anywhere between 55 Euros and 130 Euros.
-The earliest ferry schedule is 10 a.m. and the latest usually 22:00 p.m.
+The earliest ferry schedule is 10 a.m. and the latest is usually 22:00 p.m.

 Piraeus to Heraklion

 This route is serviced by ANEK Superfast, Aegeon Pelagos, and Minoan Lines, with approximately 2 crossings per day.
 The journey lasts anywhere from 8h and 25 minutes to 14 hours, depending on the ferry of your choice, so keep that in mind while you book your tickets.

 The prices start at 30 Euros per single ticket but vary according to seasonality and other factors.
 The earliest ferries begin at 8 in the morning, and the latest at 22:00 at night.
 During the summer season, you can find as many as 4 crossings daily available.

 Find more details and book your tickets via Ferryhopper here.